at Hotel Paladina

 After having strolled through the pittoresque Mugena, you continue to Busgnone and cross the Magliasina next to a natural swimming pool.
 The hiking trail leads along the valle di Firinescio via Vezio to Fescoggia, the entire way full of sweet chestnuts.

 Having passed Fescoggia you turn back to Caroggio, Mugena and Arosio.
 The trail is marked by its characteristic sign, the sweet chestnut.
-You will be passing several didactic posters illustrated in more detail here (only in german), giving you all the details of information on this topic.
+You will be passing several didactic posters, giving you all the details of information on this topic.

 The entire trail takes you 5 to 6 hours from Arosio.
 It is also possible to shorten the trip and start at Fescoggia or later on the trail.
 Hiking shoes are recommended.